1activegeek/status/README.md

 * [ ] Validate usability on GitLab - possible load balance through DNS to GL and GH
 * [ ] Button to report an issue if everything ok but having a problem
 * [ ] Subscription button to request getting notifications of status updates (driven by something else)
+* [ ] Custom theme options
+* [ ] Selective timeframe of incidents to show
+* [ ] Choice of showing maintenance windows after they've been closed/past
+* [ ] Selective timeframe of maintenance to show (if choosing to show after window expired)

 [MIT Licensed](https://raw.githubusercontent.com/flybaseio/status/gh-pages/LICENSE)